-COVID-19 Brides: Here’s What You Need to Know
+COVID-19 Brides: What Savannah Couples Need to Know

 COVID-19 brides have it hard.
 Months and months worth of planning might seem meaningless, and we can’t even begin to imagine the stress of having to suddenly restructure one of the biggest days of your life.
 But instead of panicking, start planning!
 If you have to change your date, notify your guests of changes, or even switch vendors, you’re not alone.
 We’ve compiled a list of tips that other COVID-19 brides are using to save themselves money, time and stress.